Ghatkopar school staffers 'kidnapped' by Maharashtra government

-North Bombay Welfare Society’s High School has been running without a lab assistant and peon, even during Board exams, because the Collector’s office won’t relieve them from election duty — originally, a simple twice-a-week task
+North Bombay Welfare Society’s school running without lab assistant and peon, even during Board exams, because Collector’s office won’t relieve them from election duty — originally, a twice-a-week task

 What should have been a once-a-week or a twice-a-week job for Narayan Subramaniam and Vishnu Sharma has turned out to be an entire year’s labour.
 And, there’s still no end in sight.

 A resident of Narayan Nagar in Ghatkopar West interacts with (centre) lab assistant Narayan Subramaniam and (right) peon Vishnu Sharma.
 While on election duty, the two have covered homes between Powai and Kurla since May 2015, having to skip school duty entirely.
 Pics/Datta Kumbhar

 On May 28, 2015, Subramaniam (54) and Sharma (42) — who work as lab assistant and peon respectively, at Ghatkopar’s North Bombay Welfare Society’s High School — were deputed as field officers after a letter was received by the school by the district election officer-168 of the Chandivli Vidhansabha Matadar Sangh, asking for them specifically.
 The school headmaster Ashok Kumar’s four letters since then to the said officer and also the previous Suburban Collector Shekhar Channe (who held the office till April 2016) has met with no response.
 In their absence, the government-aided school’s functioning has been affected since it can’t hire staff to replace them.